WITH US

 DUI FAQ

-In Pittsburgh, as elsewhere in the country, police try and look for erratic or inconsistent driving.
-This is often the first indicant of DUI, and if he sees it, an officer is likely to pull your vehicle over.
-If you weave, swerve on the road, drive below the speed limit, or drive on the center of the lane marker, you may be asked to pull your vehicle off the road.
+In Pittsburgh, like anywhere else, police officers are trained to look for signs of erratic or inconsistent driving, which are often the first indicators of DUI.
+If they observe these behaviors, they are likely to pull your vehicle over.
+Some examples of such behaviors include weaving or swerving on the road, driving below the speed limit, or driving on the center of the lane marker.
+If they suspect impairment, they may request you to pull your vehicle off the road.

-What Will the Police do After They Stop You?
+What Will the Police Do After They Stop You?

 What do I Say if the Police ask Whether I Have Been Drinking?